digital-land/standards-manual/app/terms.md

   </div>
   <div class='govuk-summary-list__row'>
     <dt class='govuk-summary-list__key'>
-      DLUHC datasets (registers)
+      register datasets
     </dt>
     <dd class='govuk-summary-list__value'>
-      A list that the department maintains that reference other datasets, for example a list of planning application types
+      A set of register datasets, managed centrally, that contain defined lists of categories or types.
+They are used to constrain the values that can be used in certain fields in our specifications.
+For example a list of planning application types
     </dd>
   </div>
   <div class='govuk-summary-list__row'>